geoffreyrwamakuba-rgb/Revenue-Churn-Analysis-for-a-SaaS-Fintech/README.md

 This project uses SQL, Python, and Tableau to model, analyse, and visualise subscription revenue for an Expense Management SaaS platform.

 The dashboard provides visibility into core SaaS revenue metrics, including:
-- MRR trends & cumulative revenue
-- MRR movement (New, Expansion, Contraction, Churn)
+- MRR trends & movement drivers (New, Expansion, Contraction, Churn)
-- Customer churn & revenue leakage
 - Net Revenue Retention (NRR)
 - Quarterly cohort retention